dsai04/Employee_performance_analysis/README.md

 ## 💡 Key Findings (What the Data Shows)

-- **Salary inequality is department-specific** — some employees earn 57%+ above their department average while others sit 45% below, within the *same* department and pay zone
+- **Salary spread within departments** is driven by employee type (Full-Time vs Part-Time vs Contract) rather than role seniority — average salaries cluster between $4.1K and $4.7K across all departments, a 15% spread company-wide.
 - **Attrition is not evenly distributed** — certain job roles carry disproportionately high attrition rates, suggesting structural issues beyond pay
-- **High-performer stagnation is a real, quantifiable risk** — a significant portion of active employees with 5+ year tenure and strong performance scores have received no visible promotion signal, making them a defined flight-risk cohort
+- **High-performer stagnation is a real, quantifiable risk** — 1,223 active employees (40.8% of the workforce) with 5+ year tenure and Fully Meets or Exceeds ratings show no promotion signal, making them a defined and quantifiable flight-risk cohort.
-- **Top 10% earners cluster in specific departments** — executive and engineering functions dominate, with minimal representation from production
+- **Top 10% earners** are concentrated in Production (230 employees) due to its dominant headcount (2,020 of 3,000 employees).
+When adjusted for department size, Software Engineering and IT/IS show higher representation rates — meaning smaller departments punch above their weight in high earners.
+- **Attrition** affects all performance tiers — PIP employees leave at 27%, but Exceeds performers still attrit at 17%, a narrow 10-point spread that signals a systemic retention problem beyond performance management.

 ---